 - Contact Us

-The Greater Richmond Trauma Informed Community Network (TICN) is a diverse group of individuals and organizations, convened by Greater Richmond SCAN (Stop Child Abuse Now), who share a commitment toward the creation of a more trauma informed and resilient community within the Greater Richmond region.
-The Greater Richmond TICN was formed in the fall of 2012 and is currently comprised of over 224 members from more than 100 different organizations representing a wide range of systems that include public, private, non-profit, state and local government agencies.
-The Greater Richmond TICN has a variety of committees that work towards advancing and supporting trauma informed and trauma sensitive practices and policies.
+GRTICN a diverse group of individuals, convened by Greater Richmond SCAN (Stop Child Abuse Now), who share a commitment towards the creation of a more trauma informed and resilient community within the Greater Richmond region.
+The Greater Richmond TICN was formed in the fall of 2012 and is currently comprised of over 500 members from more than 160 different organizations representing a wide range of systems that include public, private, non-profit, state, and local government agencies.
+SCAN provides leadership to the 9 committees of the TICN and provides administrative support and technical assistance to the network.

 The FAM Network is a group of family service providers from varied organizations that SCAN convenes with the goal of promoting professional development through learning new skills, encouraging networking among family serving agencies and other community organizations who provide goods and services to families, educating and supporting positive messaging to families and the distribution of resources, and providing an on-line resource for professionals and families.
 FAM’s website is a clearinghouse for parenting information for professionals and caregivers, a place for other organizations to list training and parent education opportunities and upcoming prevention oriented events, and a link to well-researched community resources for parents and professionals.

 Black HIS*Story Week is a celebration of the stories, resilience, and accomplishments of Black men and youth.

 Sponsored by Greater Richmond SCAN and Boys & Girls Clubs of Metro Richmond, the week included daily events featuring mindfulness and mental health, entrepreneurship, reading, a youth symposium, elder talks, and more!
 Visit the website here!